 The Battle of Bennington was an influential battle in the American Revolutionary War that took place on August 16, 1777, in Walloomsac, New York, about 10 miles from Bennington, Vermont.
-A rebel force of 2,000 men, primarily made up of New Hampshire and Massachusetts militiamen, led by General John Stark, and reinforced by men led by Colonel Seth Warner and members of the notorious Green Mountain Boys, decisively defeated a detachment of General John Burgoyne’s army led by Lieutenant Colonel Friedrich Baum, and supported by more men under Lieutenant Colonel Heinrich von Breymann.
+A rebel force of 2,000 men, primarily made up of New Hampshire and Massachusetts militiamen, led by General John Stark and reinforced by men led by Colonel Seth Warner and members of the notorious Green Mountain Boys, decisively defeated a detachment of General John Burgoyne's army led by Lieutenant Colonel Friedrich Baum, and supported by more men under Lieutenant Colonel Heinrich von Breymann.
 This victory set the stage for the defeat of Burgoyne at the Battle of Saratoga.

-Baum’s men of dismounted Brunswick dragoons, Canadians, Loyalists, and Indians totaled around 700 and was sent by Burgoyne to raid Bennington in the disputed New Hampshire Grants area for horses, draft animals, and other supplies.
+Baum's men of dismounted Brunswick dragoons, Canadians, Loyalists, and Indians totaled around 700 and were sent by Burgoyne to raid Bennington in the disputed New Hampshire Grants area for horses, draft animals, and other supplies.
 Unfortunately, Burgoyne had faulty intelligence as he ran into 1,500 militiamen under the command of General John Stark.
 This fatal mistake would cost Burgoyne one of his commanders when Baum fell and many casualties.

-After the British victories at Hubbardton, Fort Ticonderoga, and Fort Anne, General John Burgoyne’s plan for the Saratoga campaign was to capture Albany and gain control of the Hudson River Valley, dividing the American colonies in half.
-This ambitious plan was predicated on the belief that General William Howe would also aid in Burgoyne’s northern invasion from Canada and Barry St. Leger would come from the west.
+After the British victories at Hubbardton, Fort Ticonderoga, and Fort Anne, General John Burgoyne's plan for the Saratoga campaign was to capture Albany and gain control of the Hudson River Valley, dividing the American colonies in half.
+This ambitious plan was predicated on the belief that General William Howe would also aid in Burgoyne's northern invasion from Canada and Barry St. Leger would come from the west.
 However, Howe did not do that.
-Instead Howe made one of the most puzzling moves of the war when he went on to capture Philadelphia after the Battle of Brandywine and Battle of Germantown which had little tactical significance.
-Barry St. Leger and his men were defeated at Fort Stanwix and Burgoyne was left vulnerable to the Americans.
+Instead, Howe made one of the most puzzling moves of the war when he went on to capture Philadelphia after the Battle of Brandywine and the Battle of Germantown, which had little tactical significance.
+Barry St. Leger and his men were defeated at Fort Stanwix, and Burgoyne was left vulnerable to the Americans.

-Burgoyne’s plan to capture Albany was initially successful.
+Burgoyne's plan to capture Albany was initially successful.
 He soundly defeated Seth Warner and his men at the Battle of Hubbardton and had gained the support of Indians and Loyalists.
-However, the Americans under Major General Philip Schuyler made Burgoyne’s trek to Albany long and difficult.
+However, the Americans under Major General Philip Schuyler made Burgoyne's trek to Albany long and difficult.
 They destroyed a key road and cut down trees to slow their way.
 This slow process caused Burgoyne to eat up his supply.
-His fears of low supplies escalated when he received word that Howe would not be advancing up the Hudson River valley and planned to move on Philadelphia.
+His fears of low supplies escalated when he received word that Howe would not be advancing up the Hudson River valley and planned to move to Philadelphia.
 In response to a proposal first made on July 22 by the commander of his German troops, Baron Riedesel, Burgoyne sent a detachment of about 800 troops under the command of Lieutenant Colonel Friedrich Baum from Fort Miller on a foraging mission to acquire horses for the German dragoons, draft animals to assist in moving the army, and to harass the enemy.
-Baum’s detachment was primarily made up of dismounted Brunswick dragoons of the Prinz Ludwig regiment.
-Along the way it was joined by local companies of Loyalists, some Canadians and about 100 Indians, and a company of British sharpshooters.
-Baum was originally ordered to proceed to the Connecticut River valley where they believed horses could be procured for the dragoons.
-However, as Baum was preparing to leave, Burgoyne verbally changed the goal to be a supply depot at Bennington, which was believed to be guarded by the remnants of Warner’s brigade, about 400 colonial militia.
+Baum's detachment was primarily made up of dismounted Brunswick dragoons of the Prinz Ludwig regiment.
+Along the way, it was joined by local companies of Loyalists, some Canadians, and about 100 Indians, and a company of British sharpshooters.
+Baum was originally ordered to proceed to the Connecticut River valley, where they believed horses could be procured for the dragoons.
+However, as Baum was preparing to leave, Burgoyne verbally changed the goal to be a supply depot at Bennington, which was believed to be guarded by the remnants of Warner's brigade, about 400 colonial militia.

 Unknown to Burgoyne, the citizens of the New Hampshire Grants territory (which was then disputed between New York and the Vermont Republic) had appealed to the states of New Hampshire and Massachusetts for protection from the invading army after the British capture of Ticonderoga.
 New Hampshire responded on July 18 by authorizing John Stark to raise a militia for the defense of the people.
-Using funds provided by John Langdon, Stark raised 1,500 New Hampshire militiamen in the space of six days, more than ten percent of New Hampshire’s male population over the age of sixteen.
+Using funds provided by John Langdon, Stark raised 1,500 New Hampshire militiamen in the space of six days, more than ten percent of New Hampshire's male population over the age of sixteen.
 They were first marched to the Fort at Number 4, then crossed the river border into the Grants and stopped at Manchester, where Stark conferred with Warner.
-While in Manchester, General Benjamin Lincoln, whose promotion in preference to Stark had been the cause for Stark’s resignation from the Continental Army, attempted to assert Army authority over Stark and his men.
+While in Manchester, General Benjamin Lincoln, whose promotion in preference to Stark had been the cause for Stark's resignation from the Continental Army, attempted to assert Army authority over Stark and his men.
 Stark refused, stating that he was solely responsible to the New Hampshire authorities.
-Stark then went on to Bennington with Warner as a guide, while Warner’s men remained in Manchester.
-Lincoln returned to the American camp at Stillwater, where he and General Philip Schuyler hatched a plan for Lincoln, with 500 men, to join with Stark and Warner in actions to harass Burgoyne’s communications and supply lines at Skenesboro.
-Baum’s movements significantly altered these plans.
+Stark then went on to Bennington with Warner as a guide while Warner's men remained in Manchester.
+Lincoln returned to the American camp at Stillwater, where he and General Philip Schuyler hatched a plan for Lincoln, with 500 men, to join with Stark and Warner in actions to harass Burgoyne's communications and supply lines at Skenesboro.
+Baum's movements significantly altered these plans.

 Baum and his German forces left Fort Edward on August 9 to travel to Bennington.
-Along the way his small force met minor skirmishes in which he took prisoners.
+Along the way, his small force met minor skirmishes in which he took prisoners.
 The intelligence given to him by these prisoners gave a different story of Bennington then what was believed.
 He learned that there was an American force that was larger than expected.
-Baum’s men pressed forward to Bennington and encountered a small American detachment that had been sent out to investigate Indians in the area.
-The American’s retreated and destroyed a bridge in the process.
-Baum sent a message to Burgoyne in which he stated that the forces were larger than expected, but that he believed that the Americans would retreat.
-As he marched forward he realized that he was wrong in that assessment and sent another letter to Burgoyne requesting reinforcements.
+Baum's men pressed forward to Bennington and encountered a small American detachment that had been sent out to investigate Indians in the area.
+The Americans retreated and destroyed a bridge in the process.
+Baum sent a message to Burgoyne in which he stated that the forces were larger than expected but that he believed that the Americans would retreat.
+As he marched forward, he realized that he was wrong in that assessment and sent another letter to Burgoyne requesting reinforcements.
 Burgoyne responded and sent 550 men under Heinrich von Breymann.
-Baum’s force would grow slightly before the battle when 100 loyalists joined his force.
+Baum's force would grow slightly before the battle when 100 loyalists joined his force.

-Upon learning of the British movement Stark began to set up defenses of his own.
+Upon learning of the British movement, Stark began to set up defenses of his own.
 He sent a request to Manchester for support and then proceeded out of Bennington and set up a defensive line.
 He then sent out skirmishers to gauge the British.
-Despite the rain, the skirmishers killed 30 indians.
+Despite the rain, the skirmishers killed 30 Indians.
 Stark was then reinforced by 350 Green Mountain Boys from Manchester and a band of Massachusetts militiamen that swelled his numbers to about 2,000 men.

-When the fighting broke out around 3:00 PM the Hessian position was surrounded by gunfire, which Stark described as “the hottest engagement I have ever saw, resembling a continual clap of thunder.”
+When the fighting broke out around 3:00 PM, the Hessian position was surrounded by gunfire, which Stark described as "the hottest engagement I have ever saw, resembling a continual clap of thunder."
 The Loyalists and Indian positions were overrun, causing many of them to flee or surrender.
 This left Baum and his Brunswick dragoons trapped alone on the high ground.
 The Hessians fought valiantly even after running low on powder and their ammunition wagon.
-In desperation the dragoons led a sabre charge in an attempt to break through the enveloping forces.
+In desperation, the dragoons led a saber charge in an attempt to break through the enveloping forces.
 Baum was mortally wounded in this final charge, and the remaining Hessians surrendered.

 Battle of Bennington Facts: Aftermath

 Total Hessian and British losses at Bennington were recorded at 207 dead and 700 captured; American losses included 30 Americans dead and 40 wounded.
-The battle was at times particularly brutal when Loyalists met Patriots, as in some cases they came from the same communities.
+The battle was, at times, particularly brutal when Loyalists met Patriots, as, in some cases, they came from the same communities.
 The prisoners, who were first kept in Bennington, were eventually marched to Boston.

 John Stark became a national hero and was awarded by John Hancock and recognized by many of his fellow officers for his accomplishments at Bennington.